 These gluten-free cranberry orange muffins are moist, tart and just sweet enough for a breakfast or brunch treat.
 They can also be made dairy-free.

 Can you use frozen cranberries? – Yes, frozen cranberries will work in the recipe but they will break down a little more than fresh ones.
-Since fresh cranberries have such a short season, this can bea good option.
+Since fresh cranberries have such a short season, this is a good option.
 But, do not toss them with sugar as this will start to break them down.
 Simply stir them into the batter frozen.

 Can you use dried cranberries? – Yes.
 Just like raisins can be used in baking, so can dried cranberries.
 Since they almost always come sweetened, they do not need to be tossed with sugar.